 Importance of sensory evaluation

-This technique is widely employed in quality control and product development of food.
+This technique is widely employed in product development and to check the quality of food products.
 Also, it is used for setting standards to determine the acceptability of the product.
 It provides valid and reliable information to R & D, Production and marketing.
-It helps in maintaining the quality of the final product which matches with the consumer preference and finally provides a means to optimize the product successfully.
+It helps in maintaining the quality of food product which matches with the consumer preference and finally provides a means to optimize the product successfully.

 Uses of sensory evaluation

-Sensory evaluation can be used to compare similarities or defects in a wide variety of food products.
+Sensory evaluation can be used to compare similarities and quality of food products .
 Improvements in food samples can be made possible through this technique by exploring specific characteristics of an ingredient or a food product.
 It helps in checking whether a final food product meets its original standards or not.
 Also, it provides objective and subjective feedback data to enable informed decisions to be made.
 Finally, it measures the shelf life of the product.

 Steps to perform sensory evaluation